aedart/ion/docs/archive/current/packages/container/container-instance.md

 const container = new Container();
 ```

-However, if you plan the use the same Service Container instance across your entire application, then you can obtain a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)
+However, if you want the use the same Service Container instance across your entire application, then you can obtain a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)
-instance via the static method `getInstance()`.
+instance, via the static method `getInstance()`.

 The `getInstance()` method will automatically create a new Service Container instance and store a static reference to it, if no previous instance
 was created.
+Otherwise, the method will return the existing instance.

 ```js
 const container = Container.getInstance();